preethi1516/CompBioAssignment1/README.md

 cd /pathWhereItWasCloned/zAlgo
 ```

-4. Run the python file to get the result both in standard output as-well into a "sol_{x}" result file.
+4. Run the python file to get the result both in standard output as-well into a "sol_{Input Number}" result file.
 Pass the input file as arguments, below code has 2 example, default input is "sample_0".
 ```
 # Default runs with sample_0
 python3 exactPatternMatching.py